Turkey Pot Pie made with Turkey Dinner Leftovers

-This Turkey Pot Pie with Stuffing Crust recipe is great because it uses up so many of your holiday dinner leftovers…including turkey, gravy, vegetables and even stuffing!
+This Turkey Pot Pie is a great way to use up all of your turkey dinner leftovers, including turkey, gravy, mashed potatoes, vegetables and stuffing!

 Oh what to do with all of those turkey dinner leftovers?!
 Throw ’em all together and make a Turkey Pot Pie!
-Don’t be intimidated by the lengthiness of this recipe, it is easy.
-Especially if you already have stuffing made.
-This is really, really tasty!
+This recipe is so easy if you have leftover turkey, stuffing, veggies, gravy and even mashed potatoes.
+What a great way to use up Thanksgiving dinner or Christmas dinner leftovers!

-- Stuffing Crust: For the topping you can use the leftover stuffing from your turkey dinner.
-If you don’t have any left, or not enough to make a crust, don’t worry, you can make a quick crust as follows in the recipe below (or make your own favourite stuffing).
+- Stuffing Crust: For the topping you can use leftover stuffing from your turkey dinner.
+If you don’t have any left, or not enough to make a crust, don’t worry, you can make a quick batch as follows in the recipe card below (or make your own favourite stuffing).
+You can use a box stuffing too.

-- Gravy: If you have leftover gravy, add it to the creamy sauce…it adds such delicious flavour!
+- Gravy: If you have leftover gravy add it to the creamy sauce, it adds such delicious flavour!
+If not, use half + half cream instead.

 - Vegetables: If you have leftover vegetables like peas, carrots and green beans, add those to this recipe.